CIRO Director and Executive Exam Guide, Study Plan & Practice Questions

 Understand requirements for development, evaluation, and delivery of products and services, including product risk characteristics and appropriate account usage.

-Study the offering and distribution of securities domain of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.
+Study the offering and distribution of securities element of the CIRO Director and Executive Exam and the section-level rules, workflows, and control points it tests.

 Understand National Instrument 41-101, National Instrument 44-101, and provincial or territorial legislation relating to the offering and distribution of securities.